ricardobranco777/xhash/README.md

 # Blake2

-Install the Blake2.net library (libb2-dev package on Debian/Ubuntu systems) for faster hashing of Blake2 algorithms.
+Install the Blake2.net library (libb2-dev package on Ubuntu >= 16.04 systems) for faster hashing of Blake2 algorithms.

 # OpenSSL